John Conyers, longest serving black congressman, dies at 90

 Throughout his career, Conyers used his influence to push civil rights.
 After a 15-year fight, he won passage of legislation declaring the Rev. Martin Luther King Jr.’s birthday a national holiday, first celebrated in 1986.
 He regularly introduced a bill starting in 1989 to study the harm caused by slavery and the possibility of reparations for slaves’ descendants.
 That bill never got past a House subcommittee.

-The Rev. Jesse Jackson said Sunday that without Conyers there would be no King holiday.
+The Rev. Jesse Jackson said Sunday that without Conyers there would be no King holiday — “no doubt about that.”

 His district office in Detroit employed civil rights legend Rosa Parks from 1965 until her retirement in 1988.
 In 2005, Conyers was among 11 people inducted to the International Civil Rights Walk of Fame.